Skip to content

 • I was looking for apps that allowed you to generate AI images from a text prompt (and to a lesser degree, an image prompt).
 Tools that have you upload a dozen of your photos and then spit out AI-generated portraits are fun (and normally built using Stable Diffusion), but they aren't the kind of general-purpose image generators I was considering.

 • I was looking at the AI image generators themselves, not tools built on top of them.
-For example, NightCafe is an AI picture generator that has a great community and app, but it just enables you to use open source models like FLUX and Stable Diffusion, fine-tuned models based on various versions of them, the DALL·E 3 and Google Imagen APIs, as well as a handful of older generative models.
+For example, NightCafe is an AI picture generator that has a great community and app, but it just enables you to use open source models like FLUX and Stable Diffusion, fine-tuned models based on various versions of them, various APIs for current models, as well as a handful of older generative models.
 It's worth checking out, but it doesn't meet my criteria for its own entry on this list.

 Aside from all that, I also considered how easy each AI image creator is to use, what kinds of controls and customization options it provides (for things like AI image upscale), what pricing model it has, and most important of all: how good were the results?
 The best AI image generators are now far less likely to create weird or impossible-looking things.